-2.1 Prototype Architecture Description
+2 Prototype Architecture Description

 The prototype of ParkODU will have all of the defined features and capabilities of the web app and the native Android/iOS App except support for digital signs.
 The data that would normally be obtained from vehicle detection systems such as inductive loops, IR sensors, and IP cameras, will be simulated.
 The ParkODU prototype will compile the simulated data to demonstrate all the features and capabilities of the web app and the native Android/iOS App.
+Below in Table 1, the features of the ParkODU Prototype compared to RWP are shown.